Overview on Party Determination and Involved Parties in SAP Hybris Cloud for Customer

 Determination Step <Party Role Name> of Account Team from Top Level Account: You can copy a party from the account team of the top level account (via account hierarchy) to the involved parties of a transaction, such as an Opportunity or Sales Quote.
 Determination step is available for custom parties defined as responsibility role in fine-tuning activity Party Role Definition.

 Determination Step <Party Role Name> of Account Team: This step copies the party role marked as main from the account team to the document.
 The step is defined before the Territory Team determination.
-This implies that direct assignments of party roles to an account will be prioritized.
-Exception for party Sales Employee (code 46), here all parties will be copied over.
+This implies that direct assignments of party roles to an account will be prioritized in general.
+Note, if no main party indicator exists in the account team, the system picks arbitrarily an entry.
+Exception applies for party role Sales Employee (code 46), here all parties will be copied over.

-Determination Step <Party Role Name> of Territory Team: This step copies the party role marked as main form the territory team to the document.
-Same exception for party role Sales Employee (code 46) is valid.
+Determination Step <Party Role Name> of Territory Team: This step copies the party role marked as main from the territory team to the document.
+Note, if no main party indicator exists in the territory team, the system picks arbitrarily an entry.
+Same exception applies for party role Sales Employee (code 46), here all party roles are copied over to the document.

-Determination Step Current User: Defaults the logged in user.
+Determination Step Current User: Defaults the logged in user to the party role.

 Determination Step Business Partner Relationship for <Party Role Name>: This step defaults the main relationship maintained in account master record (Relationship tab) to the document.
 The step is also standard for e.g. Ship-To, Bill-to, or Payer party role.